LLM not using my docs!

 However, here is where the embedder model used and other AnythingLLM settings can make the most difference.
 Read more in the next section.

 1. Whatever chunks deemed valid are then passed to the LLM as the original text.
-Those texts are then appended to the LLM is its "System message".
+Those texts are then appended to the LLM as its "System message".
 This context is inserted below your system prompt for that workspace.

 2. The LLM uses the system prompt + context, your query, and history to answer the question as best as it can.